base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 Hamlib will also enable developers to develop professional looking GUI's

-towards a standard control library API, and they would not have to worry
+towards a unified control library API, and they will not have to worry about

 Initially serial (RS232) connectivity will be handled, but we expect that IP